-Air Force and Space Force seek a radical shift in how jets, missiles and satellites are designed
+Air Force seeks a radical shift in how jets, missiles and satellites are designed

 In this case, the outcome that seemed to wow him the most was the plane’s low price.
 Boeing’s Arlington-based defense division is known in the aerospace world for underbidding its rivals.

 “For me, the Sputnik moment was looking under the hood at T-7,” Roper said.
-“The airplane came in at a much lower cost than we expected, which begs the question: how?
+“The airplane came in at a much lower cost than we expected, which begs the question: How?
 That took me on the odyssey of how it was designed and assembled.”

-What surprised Roper so much about the design process for the T-7 was the use of what’s known as “digital threading,” where designers created a digital twin for the jet before manufacturing it.
+What surprised Roper about the design process for the T-7 was the use of what’s known as “digital threading,” in which designers created a digital twin for the jet before manufacturing it.
 Starting in a virtual format means they can modify and test the plane’s systems with various configurations over the course of its design.

+For Boeing, seeing a top Air Force official hold up the T-7 as a model for aircraft design should come as a welcome reprieve at a difficult time.
+The company’s reputation for sound engineering has been called into question over design flaws in the 737 Max commercial jetliner, which went undiscovered until a pair of plane crashes killed 346 people.
+Boeing’s defense and space division, despite problems with the KC-46 tanker and the Starliner capsule, has been more stable by comparison.

-Roper recognized that a mostly-digital design process represented a significant departure from the traditional way of doing things.
+Roper recognized that a mostly digital design process represented a significant departure from the traditional way of doing things.

 “There is an old adage in defense acquisition called ‘fly before you buy.’
 It’s a caution that you ought to build something and test it out before you commit to buying it,” Roper said.
 “Today, you can digitally buy and fly before you even commit to buying that first prototype.
 Let’s do that in the military and then we can design things more frequently.”

-The use of a digital thread in the design process allows for automated checks to happen in the background as the product is modified, essentially ensuring that as different parts of a plane or missile system are designed, they all fit together and don’t face integration problems.
+Using a digital thread in the design process allows automated checks to happen in the background as the product is modified, essentially ensuring that as different parts of a plane or missile system are designed, they all fit together and don’t face integration problems.

 Roper said that in the past, with the manual design of aircraft, small differences in parts that don’t fit together well can end up becoming big problems ― like when you are trying to put together a piece of furniture from Ikea and for some reason the holes don’t line up.
 Even a variance of a thousandth of an inch within a complicated system can create expensive headaches.